proud-stories/proud-stories/README.md

 # proud stories

 Introducing "proud stories" - a micro social-investment SNS where users share their activities showcasing pride in their community with the world through short videos.
-Videos receive "applause" - a small monetary contribution for each upvote on your video.
-Check it out on the Play Store [here](loc cit).
+Users can also receive "applause" - a small monetary contribution for each upvote a video receives.

+Check it out on the Google Play Store [here](loc cit)!

 [Insert several screenshots here]